vsoch/vsoch.github.io/_posts/2013/2013-6-13-k-nearest-neighbor-clustering-knn.md

 ### 4) How do we "train" the model?

 KNN is different from something like regression in that we don't have to determine some optimal set of parameters.
 We can't determine some parameters and throw the data away - our model is the data itself!
 This is called a **non-parametric **model.
 With this in mind, when we are "training" a KNN model, we are basically interested in getting some metric of accuracy for a particular dataset with labels.
 The simplest and most obvious solution is to calculate accuracy as the number that we got right over the total.
-So we essentially want to iterate through each observation, find the K nearest neighbors based on Euclidian distance, look at their labels to determine a class for the current observation, save the class to a vector of predicted observations, and then compare the predicted to the actual observations to calculate accuracy.
+So we essentially want to iterate through each observation, find the K nearest neighbors based on Euclidean distance, look at their labels to determine a class for the current observation, save the class to a vector of predicted observations, and then compare the predicted to the actual observations to calculate accuracy.

 ### 4) How do we evaluate the model?